Unsupervised Understanding of Location and Illumination Changes in Egocentric Videos: Unsupervised method

 \subsection{Hyperparameters, classification rules, and post-learning evaluation}

-When evaluating manifold-methods the most challenging part is to quantify if the patterns learned are ruled by the phenomena under study.
-Previous studies usually follow two different strategies: The first one quantifies the information lost when moving the training dataset from the original space to the intrinsic dimension \cite{Saxena2004}.
+When evaluating manifold methods the most challenging part is to quantify if the patterns learned are modified by the phenomena under study.
+Previous studies usually follow two different strategies: the first one quantifies the information lost when moving the training dataset from the original space to the intrinsic dimension \cite{Saxena2004}.
 The second strategy uses the manual labels or human knowledge to analyze the intrinsic dimension (output space) in a post-learning analysis \cite{Jing2011}.

 In our case, the information strategy is used to define the hyperparameters of the Isomap and the SOM.
 In particular, we use the reconstruction error to select the number of neighbors of the Isomaps as proposed in \cite{Saxena2004}, and the Topological Conservation Quality (TCQ) to define the number of output neurons of SOM \cite{Arous2010a}.
+In the particular case of SOM the TCQ is selected to include in the analysis the concept of temporal continuity preservation; However, a similar analysis can be obtained by using alternative evaluation criteria such as the topographic product \cite{Bauer1992}, or the topographic function \cite{Villmann1997}.
 In general, the TCQ measures the number of times that the SOM transformation breaks a contiguity in the input data.
 In the input space, we define as contiguous two consecutive frames.
 In the output space two neurons are contiguous if they share one border.
 Formally the TCQ is defined as (\ref{eq:topo}), where $Q$ is the number of training samples and $u(x_{q})=1$ if the two closest neurons of an input vector $x_q$ are contiguous in the output space, and $u(x_{q})=0$ otherwise.

-Once defined the hyperparameters, we follow the post-learning analysis using the manual labels to quantify the performance of the proposed manifold methods.
+Once defined the hyperparameters, a post-learning analysis is done by using the manual labels to quantify the performance of the proposed manifold methods.
 For this purpose, each manifold method is trained on each global feature and dataset.
 Then a classification analysis is performed using the manual labels and defining as reference scores two popular supervised classifiers, namely Support Vector Machine (SVM) and Random Forest (RF).
-It is noteworthy that the supervised classifiers are in an advantageous position because they are theoretically developed to exploit the differences among manual labels; however, the closer the score of the manifold methods to the classifiers score, the more related the patterns learned are with the phenomena measured by the manual labels.
+It is noteworthy that the supervised classifiers are in a favored position because they are theoretically developed to exploit the differences among manual labels; however, the closer the score of the manifold methods to the classifiers score, the more related the patterns learned are with the phenomena measured by the manual labels.